payu-india/CMS-Chatbot/docs/Loyalty Rewards/loyalty-rewards-dashboard/index.md

 2. [Create a New Campaign](doc:create-a-new-campaign)
 3. [Track the Efficiency of Campaigns](doc:track-the-efficiency-of-campaigns)

+After you create a campaign, you can update the campaign details.
+For more information, refer to [Update Campaign Details](doc:update-campaign-details).

 The Loyalty Rewards on PayU Dashboard provides the following features:

 * **General**: